 Learn to create a striking portfolio and hone the skills you need to succeed in the world of professional photography with this online digital photography degree from Southern New Hampshire University.

-Every student pursuing a degree in a bachelor's degree in film, video & photographic arts needs to check out University of Hartford.
-Located in the medium-sized city of West Hartford, UHart is a private not-for-profit university with a medium-sized student population.
+Any student who is interested in a bachelor's degree in film, video & photographic arts needs to check out University of Hartford.
+Located in the medium-sized city of West Hartford, UHart is a private not-for-profit university with a moderately-sized student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.